rielm/design-resources/design-workflow.md

 ## Conceptualization & Analysis

 This is the very foundation of every design process.
-It is were we ask the right question from our stakeholders, and collaborate with our design team.
+It is were we ask the right questions from our stakeholders, and collaborate with our design team.

 **1. Asking the RIGHT questions**
 * Who are the target audience / users?
 * What is the product’s user goals? (i.e. sign up, buy, share)
-* What is the business’ goals?
+* What are the business’ goals?
-* What is the user problem we are trying to solve?
+* What are the user problems we are trying to solve?

-**2. Team Collaboration Session**
+**2. Team Collaboration Session or Solution Creation**

 * How might we (HMW)

+  It is a technique for brainstorming where we practice writing open-ended questions to spark ideas.
+Like,  How might we... create a system where user can login without typing their email address and password, create a cone for ice cream without dripping etc.

   _"The goal is to find opportunities for design, so if your insights suggest several How Might We questions that’s great.”_